-We would like to thank you for your valuable contributions to the FutureTourism (FUT-Tourism): Rethinking Tourism in times of COVID-19 in the Eastern Caribbean e- discussion.
+We would like to thank you for your valuable contributions to this regional dialogue.

-I am pleased to share that many of the suggestions and insights you have contributed have been included in the final report on the regional dialogues, including direct quotes from the e-discussion participants.
+I am pleased to share that the Rethinking Tourism and MSMEs in times of COVID-19 in the Eastern Caribbean report is now available and was shared on World Tourism Day, 27 September 2021.
+Many of the suggestions and insights you have contributed have been included.
 Thank you for your willingness to get involved and for sharing your views.
 Your input will contribute to the recommendation and formulation of policies which will have a wide-reaching impact on the future of tourism in the Eastern Caribbean.

 More than 50 people joined the discussion, from a variety of backgrounds: Barbados Welcome Stamp/remote workers, start-ups, small businesses, civil society, technology companies and representatives from UNDP and other UN agencies across the world.
 The discussion board is now closed but it will remain accessible for future reference and can be viewed at the links below:

 We would like to thank you once again for your support, and we look forward to working with you again in the future.

 The UNDP Barbados and Eastern Caribbean Future Tourism and UNDP SIDS Teams